prasadhonrao/devcamper/docs/spec.md

 #### 3.1.4 Community & Engagement (Future Release)

-- **Discussion Forums** – Bootcamp-specific discussions where users, alumni, and Publishers can interact.
+- **Discussion Forums** – Bootcamp-specific discussions where users, alumni, and publishers can interact.
 - **Q&A Section** – Users can ask questions and receive answers from bootcamp representatives and alumni.
 - **Networking Opportunities** – Users can connect with alumni, mentors, and potential employers.
+- **Admin Dashboard & Bootcamp Management** – The Admin Dashboard will be designed with the same access level as the Bootcamp Publisher.
+- **Bootcamp Search & Filtering** – Users will be able to search and filter bootcamps based on Technology Stack, cost and Location.

 #### 3.1.5 Admin & Bootcamp Management